 - Mitochondria may be derived from fungal eukaryotic cells that have been taken up by a eukaryotic cell

-Mitochondria may be derived from fungal eukarotic cells that have been taken up by a eukaryotic cell. - Fungi are deukaryotic cells that have their own mitochondria.
-A The endosymbiotic hypothesis states that cyanobacteria were taken up by early eukaryotic cells and converted into mitochondria and chloroplasts
+Correct answer 5.
+Mitochondria are NOT derived from fungal eukarotic cells that have been taken up by a eukaryotic cell.
+Fungi are deukaryotic cells that have their own mitochondria.
+The endosymbiotic hypothesis states that cyanobacteria were taken up by early eukaryotic cells and over time converted into mitochondria and chloroplasts.

 6. Which of the following terms does NOT describe a cytoskeletal structure/protein complex?